gwiant/backbone-baseline/readme.md

 * Includes an example module called intro.
 * Includes a main-layout template that is rendered in the router along with the intro module.
 * Router includes the handy 'go' function from the github viewer.
+* Customized grunt.js
+** Copies all files into dist directories
+** Set options for uglify

 Future: